Joshiwavm/jackknify/docs/index.rst

-.. jacked documentation master file, created by sphinx-quickstart on Tue Jun 18 20:11:29 2024.
+.. jackknify documentation master file, created by sphinx-quickstart on Tue Jun 18 20:11:29 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to jacked's documentation!
+Welcome to jackknify's documentation!
 ==================================

-`jacked` is a Python library used to create noise realizations of radio/mm interferometry data.
+`jackknify` is a Python library used to create noise realizations of radio/mm interferometry data.

 The package was developed to make realistic noise maps, which are usefull for feasibillity studies, as to better understand the false likelihood of detecting weak spectral lines.